narration-sd/astro-prepare-demo/README.md

 ## Conclusion

-As a person in a quite experienced, also unusual position, I don't know if personally de-cloaking will be further appropriate for Astro, but I wish the project very well, and have been quite entertained by the degrees of individual enthusiam, the fresh natures of your workings together, and the evident abilities appreciaated for each of the persons visible in all you are doing.
+As a person in a quite experienced, also unusual position, I don't know if personally de-cloaking will be further appropriate for Astro; we'll have to see.

+But I wish the project very well, and have been quite entertained by the degrees of individual enthusiam, the fresh natures of your workings together, and the evident abilities appreciated well, for each of the persons I've chatted with, or who is otherwise visible in all you are doing.

-Best fortune, then, indeed.
+Best fortune, indeed.

 Clive